Asia Today: New restrictions coming for Australian hot spot

 MELBOURNE, Australia (AP) — Australia’s hot spot Victoria state on Tuesday reported 374 new cases of COVID-19, its second-highest daily tally.

-Victoria Premier Daniel Andrews also announced three more deaths, bringing the national death toll 126.
+Victoria Premier Daniel Andrews also announced three more deaths, bringing the national death toll to 126.

-Andrews said a lockdown in Australia’s second-largest city Melbourne, which began two weeks ago, was having an impact.
+Andrews said a lockdown in Australia’s second-largest city, Melbourne, which began two weeks ago, is having an impact.

 “You’d like to see numbers coming down.
 At the end of the day though, we’re not seeing the doubling and doubling again” of cases, Andrews said.
 “So what that says to me … is that the sorts of measures we’ve put in place are having a direct impact.”

-Australian Prime Minister Scott Morrison said military personnel were helping Victorian health authorities deal with the growing caseload.
+Australian Prime Minister Scott Morrison said military personnel are helping Victorian health authorities deal with the growing caseload.

 “We’re still very much in the hard part of this fight, as you can see from the daily case numbers and I’m not expecting that to change a lot in the short term,” Morrison said.
 “And we just need to keep working the problem.”